 Before I get into how earth-shatteringly, mind-blowingly, incredible the concert was let me tell you: This was the holy grail New York City lesbian event of all events.
 This concert separated the dedicated dykes — dykes who spent their isolated youths memorizing Ani lyrics and blasting “Closer To Fine” in their headphones as they slumped in the cafeteria — from the riff-raff.
 I felt a deep kinship with every woman I ran into, made friends with, or simply clutched in a raw moment of musical passion.
 “I know,” I’d think to myself as I gazed into a stranger’s eye.
 “I get it.”

 The concert housed lesbians/queers of all ages — but there was definitely a large influx of women who came of age in the ‘90s and worshipped at the altar of these artists.
-It reminded me of 2004 right after George Bush got elected for the second time and we all sought solace by going to concerts where we knew everyone would be on the same page as us.

 By the time the Indigo Girls took to the stage for their encore, a beautiful, light, rainfall descended upon us.
 We were all high from watching our idols on stage so we relished in the rain and swayed our soaking-wet bodies back and forth like hippies.
 Ani Difranco and Bitch (who I love) joined and a life-changing, historical performance of “Closer To Fine” broke out on stage.
 I sobbed and linked arms with my friends until the very last possible moment.

 We left looking like drowned lesbian rats but it was so worth it.